-- 4. Add 20 μl of Ligation Master Mix into the PCR tube containing DNA sample and adapter.
-Mix well by pipetting up and down 10 times or by gently vortexing.
+- Add 20 μl of Ligation Master Mix into the PCR tube containing DNA sample and adapter.
+Mix well by pipetting up and down 10 times or gentle vortexing.
 Spin down briefly. - 5.
-Incubate the Ligation mix at 20°C for 20 minutes (Table 5) in the thermal cycler (no heated lid, volume: 60 μl).
+Incubate the Ligation mix at 20°C for 20 minutes (Table 5) in the thermal cycler (no heated lid, volume = 60 μl).
+After incubation continue directly with bead clean-up.

 Table 5.

-Temperature Time

-20°C 20 minutes
+Temperature Time 20°C 20 minutes